Professional Reviews

 • And more…

-During my tests, I could also easily set up weekly computer schedules, and I could also choose to block my test computer when a specified time limit was reached.
+Kaspersky Safe Kids’s screen time scheduling feature is very useful — during my tests, I could easily set up weekly computer schedules and see screen time reports.
+I could also choose to block my test computer when a specified time limit was reached.

-I tested the location tracking and geo-fencing features, and they were able to accurately track the location of my Android phone (and send alerts if the phone left the designated safe area).
+The location tracking and geo-fencing accurately tracked my iPhone and Android phones’ locations (and sent alerts if the phone left the designated safe area).
 My only complaint with the location tracking is the lack of a historical view, so you can’t see a list of places your kid has been to recently like you can with Norton Family.

-I’m pretty happy to see that Kaspersky Safe Kids includes social network monitoring — most competing antiviruses with parental controls don’t have this feature.
-However, it only works with VK — a Russian social media website — so if you want to monitor your kid’s activity on sites like Facebook and Twitter, you should consider choosing a standalone parental control like Bark instead.
+Kaspersky Safe Kids includes social network monitoring — most competing antiviruses with parental controls don’t have this feature.
+Unfortunately, it only works with VK (a Russian social media website), so if you want to monitor your kid’s activity on sites like Facebook and X (Twitter), turn your attention to a standalone parental control program like Bark instead.

 Overall, Kaspersky’s parental controls are some of the most comprehensive on the market, despite only having limited iOS support and social media monitoring.
 Not only are they full-featured and easy to use — there’s even advice from Kaspersky on how to talk with a child about parental controls.